HUD computers are hacked to show AI video of Trump kissing Elon Musk’s feet

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Federal staffers at the Department of Housing and Urban Development were greeted by an AI video depicting President Donald Trump kissing Elon Musk’s feet when they came into work Monday morning.
+Federal staffers at the Department of Housing and Urban Development were greeted by a fake AI video depicting President Donald Trump kissing Elon Musk’s feet when they came into work Monday morning.

 Hackers rolled out the 19-second video throughout HUD’s building on the day that federal workers were ordered to return to the office following an executive order bringing an end to working from home.